soulflyer/photo-management/README.md

 ## hinh-anh

 This is used to rate, tag and search photos.
-Available [here] (https://github.com/soulflyer/hinh-anh)
+Available [here](https://github.com/soulflyer/hinh-anh).

 ## image-search

 This can be called from the command line to perform simple searches.
 It can also be run in a clojure repl to do more complex searches.
 Either way can give a count of results found, open them in your default viewer, or write a list of the results to a file for further processing.
-This is available [here] (https://github.com/soulflyer/image-search)
+This is available [here](https://github.com/soulflyer/image-search).

 ## image-lib